 JUDGES'S DECISION WILL BE FINAL!!!

-In Loving Memory of Wanda Watson

-TWO INTERESTING PHOTO CLASSES

-OPEN CLASS PEOPLES CHOICE YESTERYEAR PHOTOGRAPHY & OPEN CLASS SMALL PHOTO PHOTOGRAPHY

-In Loving Memory of Kathy & Larry Frusher

-Do Not Forget the Public Style Revue and Pageant winners on Wednesday, July 10 At 7:00 p.m.
-North of the Arena.

-Consultation judging of 4-H Photo Monday, July 8 10:00 a.m.-noon and 1:00- 3:00 p.m.
+In Loving Memory of Wanda Watson Do Not Forget the TWO INTERESTING PHOTO Public Style Revue CLASSES and Pageant OPEN CLASS PEOPLES CHOICE winners on YESTERYEAR PHOTOGRAPHY Wednesday, July 16 & OPEN CLASS SMALL PHOTO At 7:00 p.m.
+PHOTOGRAPHY North of the Arena.
+Consultation judging of In Loving Memory of 4-H Photo Kathy & Larry Frusher Monday, July 14 10:00 a.m.-noon and 1:00-3:00 p.m.